Skip to main content

 Overview

 BeetleboxCI supports full GitHub integration, which is the recommended method for connecting GitHub repositories.
-GitHub can also be connected indirectly.
-This requires users to provide the URL of GitHub repositories (alongside credentials to access those repositories if needed).
+GitHub pipelines can also be created manually.
+This requires users to provide the URL of GitHub repositories, alongside credentials to access those repositories if needed.
+Please note that pull requests cannot be detected on repositories that are added using the manual method.

 Creating a GitHub App

-The first stage is to create a GitHub App for BeetleboxCI to connect to.
+The first stage is to create a GitHub App for BeetleboxCI to connect to your Github account.
 You will need to have GitHub admin permissions for your organisation to do this.

 1. On the GitHub website, go to your GitHub Settings page and select Developer Settings.
 If you are part of an organisation, ensure you are on the organization's context and not your personal context.